assaabloy-ppi/salt-channel/readme.md

 * Include the libraries in lib, lib-dev.

 Should work fine with any IDE.
-We have worked with Eclipse and IntelliJ.
+We have worked with Eclipse, IntelliJ, simple text editors.